diffusionflow/iclr25/_posts/2025-04-28-distill-example.md

 \end{equation}
 $$

-where $\nabla \log p_t$ is the <em>score</em> of the forward process <d-footnote>This is why you might have noticed that some papers refer to diffusion models as "score-based generative models".</d-footnote>
+where $\nabla \log p_t$ is the <em>score</em> of the forward process.
+(This is why you might have noticed that some papers refer to diffusion models as "score-based generative models".)

 Note that we have introduced an additional parameter $\eta_t$ which controls the amount of stochasticity at inference time.
 This is exactly the <em>churn</em> parameter introduced before.
 When discretizing the backward process we recover DDIM in the case $\eta_t = 0$ and DDPM in the case $\eta_t = 1$.
 So to summarize:

+To summarize,   diffusion mode frameworks can be entirely determined by three hyperparameters

 <div style="padding: 10px 10px 10px 10px; border-left: 6px solid #FFD700; margin-bottom: 20px;">
-  Diffusion model frameworks can be entirely determined by three hyperparameters
   <p>1. $f_t$ which controls how much we forget the original data in the forward process. </p>
   <p>2. $g_t$ which controls how much noise we input into the samples in the forward process. </p>
   <p style="margin: 0;">3. $\eta_t$ which controls the amount of stochasticity at inference time. </p>
 </div>

-### Flow Matching framework hyperparameters
+### Flow Matching: degrees of freedom

 Now let's turn to flow matching and its degrees of freedom.
 We consider a slightly more general setting than in the overview and introduce the following interpolation